m-july/Anthology-of-Chinese-Folk-Songs-v251103/README.md

 # Anthology of Chinese Folk Songs (v251103)

+This repository is part of the paper “The Renaissance of Expert Systems: Optical Recognition of Printed Chinese Jianpu Musical Scores with Lyrics” (CSMT 2025, accepted).
+The OMR pipeline used to build this dataset is at [Renaissance of Expert Systems Jianpu OMR Pipeline (v251103)](https://github.com/m-july/Renaissance-of-Expert-Systems-Jianpu-OMR-Pipeline-v251103).

 ## Content

-This dataset contains 8,659 songs from 11 volumes of the _Anthology of Chinese Folk Songs_.
+This dataset contains 8,659 songs from 11 volumes of the _Anthology of Chinese Folk Songs_(《中国民间歌曲集成》).
 The dataset is divided into two subsets:

 - **Lyrics-included subset** all pieces from Volume _Jiangsu I & II_ and _Guangdong_, with a total of 2,498 songs.